Graduate Degree Programs

 This program is structured to allow flexibility and to accommodate diverse student needs.
 This is accomplished by offering a combination of choices of studies available within the various program options.
-The M.Arch.1 option results in a post-professional degree.
 The M.Arch.2 and M.Arch.3 options result in the conferring of a first professional degree, fully accredited by the National Architecture Accrediting Board.
-The three programs are: M.Arch.1, Advanced Research and Design; M.Arch.2, Advanced Professional Studies; M.Arch.3, Comprehensive Professional Studies.
+The two programs are: M.Arch.2, Advanced Professional Studies; and M.Arch.3, Comprehensive Professional Studies.

 This program is a terminal degree program that prepares students to use digital and new media technologies to create, present, communicate, and shape information and imagery.
 It addresses emerging trends in science and research arenas, art and design, and industrial/commercial contexts.
 The program is cross-disciplinary and inter-media, designed to work with individual students on an individual basis.
 Students have the opportunity to develop original work in 3D animation, video, motion graphics, digital imaging, interactive multi-media design, creative coding, web design, sound and imaging, spatial interactivity, and installation.